rubenvp8510/tempo-query-generator/README.md

 - **Rate Limiter**: Uses `golang.org/x/time/rate` to enforce precise rate limiting.
 Each worker has its own independent rate limiter to ensure fair distribution and predictable behavior.
 - **Burst Multiplier**: Allows temporary bursts above the target rate to compensate for network latency and query execution time.
 The burst size is calculated as `perWorkerQPS * burstMultiplier`.
 - **QPS Multiplier**: Optional multiplier applied to the target QPS for compensation scenarios (default: 1.0).
+- **Adaptive Backoff**: On Tempo overload signals (429 or 5xx), workers pause using `Retry-After` when present or a capped exponential backoff (200ms→30s) with jitter, and reset the backoff after a successful response to restore throughput.

 ### Time Bucket Distribution